BookingSync/channel-api-docs/content/guides/accounts-synchronization.md

 accounts_for_disabling = [account_id for account_id in already_import_accounts_ids if account_id not in [a["id"] for a in json_data["data"]]]
 disable_accounts_and_rentals(accounts_for_disabling)  # Disable accounts
 ----java
+// Make sure you have the necessary
+// functions getImportedAccountIds, importAccount, and disableAccountsAndRentals defined.

 import okhttp3.MediaType;
 import okhttp3.OkHttpClient;
 import okhttp3.Request;